gknowles/dimcli/README.md

 - Parses to any supplied (or implicitly created) variable whose type is:
   - Default constructible
   - Copyable
-  - Either assignable or constructible from string, has an istream extraction operator, or has a specialization of Cli&#58;:Convert::fromString&lt;T>().
+  - Either assignable from string, constructible from string, has an istream extraction operator, or has a specialization of Cli&#58;:Convert::fromString&lt;T>().
 - Renders help text and usage errors.
 - Option definitions can be scattered across multiple files.
 - Git style subcommands.